colelawrence/decipad/apps/docs/docs/Glossary.md

 ### Dimension

-A dimension is basically a category that can be broken down into different categories.
+A dimension is a category that can be broken down into different items.

 ### Exponentiation